Frequently Asked Questions

 1. I am a new employee, how long do I have to wait until I am able to receive the Tuition Benefit?

 All full-time, benefits eligible employees qualify for the Tuition Benefit after 1 full year of continuous employment.
 Please refer to the eligibility requirements.
+If you become eligible for the Tuition Benefit after a semester or quarter has started you must wait until the following semester or quarter to receive the benefit

 2. I become eligible for the Tuition Benefit after the semester starts, when will I be able to take classes?

-You will be eligible for the Tuition Benefit for following semester.
+You will be eligible for the Tuition Benefit for the following semester.
 Questions regarding anniversary dates are handled on a case by case basis.

 3. My dependent is interested in Loyola’s Graduate Program, are they eligible for the Tuition Benefit?